StefanVukoicic/apartments-ads-no-docker/README.md

 Quickstart guide:

-In order to start the project, run "npm i" while cd'd into apartments-full-app (where the readme is), then cd into /full-app/apartment-ads and /full-app/api-server and repeat the process.
+In order to start the project, run "npm i" while cd'd into apartments-ads-no-docker (where the readme is), then cd into /full-app/apartment-ads and /full-app/api-server and repeat the process.

 You will also need to create an empty postgres database.